Module 8: Campus Living (Part 4)

 The two things that matter most when picking a college roommate.

-Examples of Lifestyle or Personal Preferences
+Examples of Personal Preferences

 Sleeping habitsDo you like to take naps?Are you a morning person?CleanlinessAre you a “neat freak”?Do you do laundry once every three weeks?